satellite-image-deep-learning/techniques/README.md

 * [ImageToDEM](https://github.com/Panagiotou/ImageToDEM) -> Generating Elevation Surface from a Single RGB Remotely Sensed Image Using a U-Net for generator and a PatchGAN for the discriminator
 * [IMELE](https://github.com/speed8928/IMELE) -> Building Height Estimation from Single-View Aerial Imagery
 * [ridges](https://github.com/mikeskaug/ridges) -> deep semantic segmentation model for identifying ridges in topography
+* [planet_tools](https://github.com/disbr007/planet_tools) -> Selection of imagery from Planet API for creation of stereo elevation models

 ## Thermal Infrared
 * [The World Needs (a lot) More Thermal Infrared Data from Space](https://towardsdatascience.com/the-world-needs-a-lot-more-thermal-infrared-data-from-space-dbbba389be8a)